matuzo/HTMHell/hell/adventcalendar/2024/15/index.md

 So, what is the view from the accesssibility tree revealing?

-- The node has the role `button`, which comes with some privileges: it will be announced as a button by a screen reader, and since buttons support name from content, its text becomes its accessible name.
+- The node has the role `button`, which comes with some privileges: it will be announced as a button by a screen reader, and since buttons support name from content, its text becomes its `accessible name`.
 So, a screen reader will announce it as `Theme Toggle, button`.
 Users relying on voice recognition software can activate it by voice command, such as saying `Click Theme Toggle`.

 - The `states` array shows that the button is focusable, so we know we can reach it via the `tab` key.